Martin023/Martin023/README.md

 ## A Fullstack developer.

-- 🔭 I’m currently working on Mpesa odoo module
+- 🔭 I’m currently working on react
-- 🌱 I’m currently learning React javascript frontend framework.
+- 🌱 I’m currently learning Node

 - 👯 I’m looking to collaborate on Django projects, Android-java, and Angular or React projects.
 - 🤔 I’m looking for help with advanced Javascript concepts.
 - 💬 Ask me about :snake: python programming language.